on this page

 We also investigate people who legitimately reduce taxable income and fringe benefits to pay less child support.
 We may use these amounts to calculate a more accurate child support assessment.

-In serious cases, we can use optical surveillance to investigate complex avoidance arrangements.
+In serious cases, we can use optical surveillance.

 We encourage people to report suspected fraud.
 We encourage them to let us know if they have information that may help us collect unpaid amounts.